+Recruitments:

-- Recruitments: - Junior Specialists must be recruited through UC Recruit and appointed through MyInfoVault (MIV). - Merit/ Promotion Process - The campus is transitioning to firm deadlines for dossier submission.
-Once fully implemented, non-redelegated actions not submitted by the deadline or not granted by prior approval an extension will be subject to Administrative Deferral. - The deadline for inclusion of dossier materials has changed from December 31st to September 30 - this is a hard deadline. - Candidates requesting early promotion (prior to waiting normative time at the current step) are considered only for 1.0-step advancement, rather than full Step Plus consideration.
+- Junior Specialists must be recruited through UC Recruit and appointed through MyInfoVault (MIV). - Merit/ Promotion Process - The deadline for inclusion of dossier materials is September 30 this is a hard deadline unless no advancement is recommended in 2020-2021, in which case the deadline extends to December 31. - Candidates requesting early promotion (prior to waiting normative time at the current step) are considered for lateral or 1.0-step advancement, rather than full Step Plus consideration.